 Design professional who is transitioning from fashion to a career in Interior Design.

-Note: My blog periodically contains affiliate links.
+Note: My blog periodically contains affiliate links meaning that if you make a purchase, I might make a small commission at no extra charge to you.
 Purchases made through them are greatly appreciated.